ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

     CORE_VM_ENDPOINT=unix:///host/var/run/docker.sock
     root@84b6c0ee74aa:/opt/gopath/src/github.com/hyperledger/fabric/peer#

-**Step 10.11:** Then run this command to try to create a new owner.
+**Step 10.11:**

+!!! note
-**Note: This command is intended to fail.
-Go ahead and enter it and then read on for why it failed and how to correct the failure**:
+        **The command in this step is intended to fail.
+Go ahead and enter it and then read on for why it failed and how to correct the failure**

+Run this commnand to try to create a new owner:

     root@84b6c0ee74aa:/opt/gopath/src/github.com/hyperledger/fabric/peer# peer chaincode invoke -n marbles -c '{"Args":["init_owner","o0000000000002","Barry","United Marbles"]}' $FABRIC_TLS -C $CHANNEL_NAME
     2019-04-28 19:43:18.425 UTC [chaincodeCmd] InitCmdFactory -> INFO 001 Retrieved channel (mychannel) orderer endpoint: orderer.blockchain.com:7050